FelisDiligens/Fallout76-QuickConfiguration/What's new.md

+### What's new in v1.12.5?

+- Fixed a bug from the update yesterday, see [Can no longer edit Resource List manually #19](https://github.com/FelisDiligens/Fallout76-QuickConfiguration/issues/19)
+- The window's title bar should now be dark, when the system is set to dark mode.

 ### What's new in v1.12.4?

 - You can now pick where mods get saved in the profile options.
 Read more about that in the wiki.